vifeng/TicketToTheMoon/event-hub-server/README.md

 Access to the HAL explorer at [http://localhost:8080/](http://localhost:8080/) in your browser.
 Access to the actuator at [http://localhost:8080/actuator](http://localhost:8080/manage/actuator) in your browser.
 Access to the H2 console at [http://localhost:8080/h2-console](http://localhost:8080/h2-console) in your browser.
+Access to the OpenAPI spec at: [http://localhost:8080/v3/api-docs](http://localhost:8080/v3/api-docs) in your browser.
+Access to the Swagger UI at: [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html) in your browser.

 ### Database configuration